amitu/amitu.github.com/taser/index.md

 If the problem starts with people not taking things in their own hands, then problem ends too by other people taking things in their hands.

-Tasers or stun guns are one of the best defence against rape.
+Tasers or stun guns are one of the best defense against rape.
 Unlike guns it does not require training or license to own it (for the models that do not taser from a distance).
 Unlike guns they are cheaply available.